shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ```

-We have also imported collectNFT, We can give a option in the detailed view as well to Buy/collect the NFT.
+We have also imported collectNFT, We can give an option in the detailed view as well to Buy/collect the NFT.
 We will use `useDispatch` hook to dispatch the action creator.

 ```js
     <div className="ui">